whitejamesthe2nd/skillfully/client/README.md

-add array to database that is just a string and splits at a special character * templates added to skills? do readme restyle login page focus on everything but first solo for now fix footer
+add array to database that is just a string and splits at a special character * templates added to skills? do readme